- Optimizely Web Experimentation

 Use this basic plan to manage the project and set expectations for external stakeholders.
 Establish the intentions of the proposed test for developers and designers who help you execute the plan.
 Provide all details needed to build and QA the experiment.

 The plan also standardizes your testing practice and streamlines the approval process with stakeholders outside of your team.
-Create a list of QA visitor use cases or how a visitor arrives or navigates through the experiment along with the expected result.
+Create a list of QA visitor use cases or how a visitor arrives or navigates through the experiment, along with the expected result.
 Your QA team uses this list to evaluate the experiment before launch.

 For maximum visibility, link your test plans to your prioritized list of ideas.

-Define primary, secondary, and monitoring goals
+Define the primary metric, secondary metrics, and monitoring goals

 When you create your experiment plan, decide how to measure success.
-In Optimizely Experimentation, the primary goal measures how your changes affect visitor behaviors.
+In Optimizely Experimentation, the primary metric measures how your changes affect visitor behaviors.
 Consider setting secondary and monitoring goals to understand customer behaviors better and ensure the lift you see sets your program for success.

 To learn more, see Primary metrics, secondary metrics, and monitoring goals.